Understand how credit cards work

 long as you make regular minimum repayments.
 Most credit cards have

 an annual fee.

-Credit cards tend to have higher interest rates than other forms
+Credit cards tend to have higher interest rates than other types

 of credit, and the rate can vary depending on what features the

 card offers.
-You are charged interest on all
+You will be charged interest on all

-If you have a card without an interest-free period, you pay interest
+If you have a credit card without an interest-free period, you pay interest

 either from the day you make a purchase or from the day your

-items with a credit card will always cost you more than if you pay
+so it will always cost you more than if you pay with

-From 1 July 2012, your monthly statement must give you information
+off your balance.
+Your monthly statement must give you information

 about how long it will take to pay off the entire balance by making